Echoes of the Matrix

 Interactive Audiovisual Installation | 2025

-Echoes of the Matrix is an interactive audiovisual installation that reflects the presence of the viewer and the surrounding environment.
-Using real-time computer vision, the system detects movement and gesture, generating abstract visuals that shift and reorganize as people move through the space.
+Echoes of the Matrix is an interactive audiovisual installation that responds to the presence of the viewer and the surrounding environment.
+Using real-time computer vision, the system detects movement and gesture, generating abstract visual structures that shift and reorganize as people move through the space.

-When no one is present, the installation remains silent and the screen stays blank.
-The work only activates through human presence, turning the viewer into the catalyst of the audiovisual environment.
+The installation activates only through human presence.
+When no one is present, the system remains inactive and the visual field disappears, positioning the viewer as the trigger of the audiovisual environment.

-The sound layer is built from ultrasonic field recordings—frequencies that normally exist beyond human hearing.
-Translated into the audible range, these recordings reveal hidden layers of the environment and form a sonic field that interacts with the visual system.
+The sound layer is composed of ultrasonic field recordings—frequencies that exist beyond human hearing.
+When translated into the audible range, these recordings reveal otherwise imperceptible layers of the environment and form a sonic field that interacts with the visual system.

-Echoes of the Matrix reveals how invisible signals become visible through interaction.
+Echoes of the Matrix explores how invisible signals become perceptible through interaction.

 Year: 2025